htool-ddm/htool/README.md

 * preconditioning techniques using domain decomposition methods,
 * the possibility to use Htool with any generator of coefficients (e.g., your own BEM library),
 * an interface with [HPDDM](https://github.com/hpddm/hpddm) for iterative solvers,
-* GUI and several service functions to display informations about matrix structures and timing.
+* and several utility functions to display information about matrix structures and timing.

-It is now used in [FreeFEM](https://freefem.org) starting from version 4.5.
+It is now used in [FreeFEM](https://freefem.org) starting from version 4.5, and we developed a [Python interface](https://github.com/htool-ddm/htool_python) using `pybind11`.

 ## How to use Htool?

 ### Dependencies

 Htool is a header-only library written in C++11 with MPI and OpenMP, but it can be used without the latter if needed.
-Then, to use Htool, you need your code to be linked against:
+Then, to use Htool, it requires:

 * BLAS, to perform algebraic operations (dense matrix-matrix or matrix-vector operations).

-And if you want, you can also link your code to be linked against:
+And if you want, it needs:

 * LAPACK, to perform SVD compression,
-* HPDDM and its dependencies (BLAS, LAPACK) to use iterative solvers and DDM preconditioners,
+* HPDDM and its dependencies (BLAS, LAPACK) to use iterative solvers and DDM preconditioners.
-* Nanogui and its dependency (use `git submodule` in this repository to use it, see `Tests_view`), to use the GUI.

-We also developed a Python interface, so that you can build HMatrices and perform HMatrix-vector products in Python.
-Other functionalities available in C++ will be added.

 ### Installing

-In C++, since Htool is a header-only library, you can just include in your code the `include` folder of this repository.
-You can also use the following command to install the include folder in the one of your system to make it more widely available: in the root of this repository in your system, you can do
+Since Htool is a header-only library, you can just include in your code the `include` folder of this repository.
+You can also use the following command to install the `include` folder in the one of your system to make it more widely available: in the root of this repository on your system, you can do:

 ```bash
 mkdir build